 Overall, private mortgages are great for tailoring your mortgage specifically to you and have the most benefits in flexibility in certain instances.

-Have you got a bad credit history, need a short-term loan for a few years, or require quick financing?
+Have you got a bad credit history, need a short-term loan for a few years, or require quick second mortgage refinancing options?

 If so, then a private second mortgage is great for you.
-Private mortgages can relieve you of the hassle of finding a suitable lender.
+Private mortgages can relieve you of the hassle of finding a suitable lender – especially when you are looking to expand a purchase a second home or property and need quick funding.
 So, why not contact your mortgage broker and take a further look to see if a private second mortgage is right for you?